 This is very important for children!
 Kids thrive on routines in place because they know what to expect and they feel like they have control.

-If your children are headed to school in person.
 Plan on certain places to keep masks easily accessible such as on hooks by the door.
 Have children help prepare the night before with homework completed and packed into a backpack, lunch prepared and in the fridge, and school clothes laid out.
 These simple steps will save so much time in the morning and really help with building a routine.

 Children ages 3 and older are also old enough to have chores and to contribute positively to the family.
 Chores such as putting away dishes from the dishwasher, watering plants, walking the dog, taking garbage out, all help build responsibility and community within a family.